PLDI-CBC/CBC-SE/README.md

 #### Table3

+***This experiment will require approximately 100 hours***

 To get Table 3, you can execute the following command.

-***This experiment will require approximately 100 hours***
+After execution, you can find the generated CSV files in <u>/home/benchmarks/Coreutils/Table3/csvDir</u>.

 ```
 # python3 init.py exe1 clean